-Empire Abrasives has high quality grinding wheels & discs in stock today with fast shipping in 4.5", 5", 6", 7", and 9" sizes with flat and depressed center options.
+Empire Abrasives carries a range of high quality grinding wheels & discs, in stock daily, with fast shipping in 4.5", 5", 6", 7", and 9" sizes with flat and depressed center options.

 What are Grinding Wheels?

-A grinding wheel, also known as a grinding disc, is a consumable product formed into a circular/wheel shape that is made up of a grinding material.
+A grinding wheel, also known as a grinding disc, is a consumable abrasive product formed into a circular/wheel shape that is made up of a sharp grains of abrasive material.
 They are built for varying tasks using different abrasive materials and come in a variety of sizes.
-There are different style wheels for different tools.
-All of Empire Abrasives grinding wheels can be fitted to an angle grinder.
+There are different style wheels for different grinding tools.
+All of Empire Abrasives grinding wheels are designed to be attached and used with a compatibly sized angle grinder.

 What are Grinding Wheels Used For?

 As the name suggests, the primary use of this tool is for grinding.
 A few common grinding applications are deburring, auto body work, general metal grinding, removing rust, surface preparation, removing weld spatter, metal fabrication, and rapid stock removal.

 Additionally, we carry hybrid grinding wheels.
 These specialty abrasive discs are thinner (1/8") than the typical grinding wheel (1/4") and slightly thicker than cut off wheels (1/32" to 3/32").
 This makes the hybrid grinder cutting wheel thin enough for fast cutting through rebar, metal tubing, iron piping, and structural steel, but also thick and strong enough to lightly grind those same metals.
 This can help you improve productivity by working continuously without constantly having to stop working to swap out a cutting disc for a grinding wheel.

 Main Grinding Wheel Types - T1 vs T27 Grinding Wheel